RetroPinUpgrade/Stars2020-21/README.md

 THIS CODE HAS A DEPENDENCY ON BallySternOS - it won't build without those files.

 To use this code, download the zip file (Code > Download ZIP) or clone the repository to your hard drive.

-Next, get the BallySternOS files ( BallySternOS.* and SelfTestAndAudit.* ) from the repositor here: https://github.com/BallySternOS/BallySternOS/tree/master
+Next, get the BallySternOS files ( BallySternOS.* and SelfTestAndAudit.* ) from the repository here: https://github.com/BallySternOS/BallySternOS/tree/master

 Put all the files from this repository in the same folder as the BallySternOS files and name that folder: